 Step 4: Categorize Bones

-Renaming and categorizing bones helps keep things clear (Source: Archee Verma via All3DP)
+Renaming and categorizing bones helps keep things clear (Source: Jaime Rios Velasco via All3DP)

+You’ve now successfully added bones to your model in Blender!
 For complex models, a lot of bones can be involved, so it can become confusing while rigging to know what bone you want to change.
 Thus, categorization and renaming of the bones is always a good idea, if not essential!
-To do so, staying in Edit mode:
+To do so, stay in Edit Mode, then do the following:

 1. Click on the bone that you want to rename.

-4. Different bones can be categorized by right-clicking on a bone in the outliner and selecting “New Collection” from the menu.
+3. Different bones can be categorized by right-clicking on a bone in the Outliner, then selecting “New Collection” from the menu.
 This will create a new collection and add the selected bone to it.
 You can then add more bones to this or other collections.

-After following the above steps, switch back to Object mode, and follow the steps below:
+After following the above steps, switch back to Object Mode to link the bones to the arm model:

-3. Select “With Automatic Weights” under the “Set Parent To” menu.
+3. Select “With Automatic Weights” under the “Ameture Deform” option.

 Back to Contents